An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: Introduction

-is satisfied.
-Doing similar estimation on constraint $c$ and getting $\kappa_c$, one can compute the Lipschitz constant of the merit function, which is a combination of $\kappa_f$ and $\kappa_c$.
-However, checking the above condition requires the objective evaluation, which has to be replaced by stochastic estimates when $f$ is stochastic.
-In that case, $\kappa_f$ is a random quantity depending on both the random search direction $\Delta\bx^k$ and the random function evaluation.
-Thus, the analysis in \cite{Berahas2020Sequential}, which treats $\kappa_f$ as a deterministic quantity, is not strictly applicable for stochastic objective.
+\item \cite{Berahas2021Sequential} designed a novel stepsize selection scheme, where the stepsize $\bar{\alpha}_k$ is set by projecting a quantity to an interval.
+The quantity and the interval boundaries depend on the magnitude of the search direction, the Lipschitz constant of the merit function, and a prespecified deterministic sequence $\{\beta_k\}_k$.
+Such a stepsize selection scheme is designed to introduce certain adaptivity into the algorithm without involving a line search.
+The sequence $\{\beta_k\}_k$, which is either constant or decaying with~a~proper~rate,~determines~the iteration convergence behavior, however, still heavily affects the selection~of~$\baralpha_k$.~As shown numerically in \cite{Berahas2021Sequential}, the line search procedure is still preferable for most of problems.

-\item The penalty parameter of the merit function in each iteration is adaptively selected in \cite{Berahas2020Sequential}, which can be viewed as a random walk.
-The authors showed that the random walk is always stabilized after a number of iterations.
-However, this result is not enough for StoSQP.
-It is known in SQP literature that there exists a deterministic threshold of the penalty parameter, such that SQP iterates indeed converge to a stationary point of the Lagrangian instead of the merit function only if the stabilized penalty value is less (or greater depending on the definition) than that threshold.
-In StoSQP, the stabilized value itself is also random and different in each run.
-To this end, the authors simply assumed the random stabilized value is always less than the deterministic threshold, and verified such presumption under additional assumptions (see Proposition 33 in \cite{Berahas2020Sequential}).
+\item The penalty parameter of the merit function in each iteration is adaptively selected in \cite{Berahas2021Sequential}, which can be viewed as a random walk.
+To~establish~convergence, it is important to show two properties for the underlying random~walk. (i) It stabilizes after a number of iterations, so that one can accumulate the~descent of the merit function in each iteration. (ii) The stabilized penalty value is less (or greater depending on the definition) than a \textit{deterministic} threshold, so that SQP iterates indeed converge to a KKT point instead of a stationary point of the merit function. \cite{Berahas2021Sequential} showed (i) under a boundedness condition (cf. Proposition 3.18), which is a standard condition even in deterministic setting (cf. \cite[Chapter 4]{Bertsekas1982Constrained}).
+However, (ii) is more subtle for StoSQP, where the stabilized value itself is random and different in each run.
+To this end, \cite{Berahas2021Sequential} showed (ii) under additional assumptions on the noise distribution (e.g Gaussian).
+See Proposition 3.16 and Example 3.17 therein.

-\item When the objective is deterministic, it is widely observed that SQP with the $\ell_1$ penalized merit function has the Maratos effect \citep{Maratos1978Exact}, which results in a slow local convergence rate.
-Furthermore, the iteration scheme is designed for the primal variable only and does not provide the optimal dual variable. \end{enumerate}